What Is Endometriosis?

 Chronic fatigue

-Persistent tiredness disproportionate to effort, present in up to 50% of patients, related to systemic inflammation.
+Persistent fatigue disproportionate to effort, present in up to 50% of patients and linked to systemic inflammation.

 Diagnosis